 How to advertise a job

-According to the law, you cannot usually refer to ‘protected characteristics' in a job advert.
+According to the law, you cannot usually refer to ‘protected characteristics' (such as a person's sex or race) in a job advert.

 Examples that could be discriminating unfairly against protected characteristics include: